Lebanon Travel Warning

 Information on consular services and enrollment in STEP can also be found at the U.S. Embassy in Beirut's website, or by phone at the above telephone numbers between 2:00 p.m. and 4:00 p.m., Monday through Friday local time.
 U.S. citizens in Lebanon may also contact the consular section by email at BeirutACS@state.gov.

 Up-to-date information on travel and security can also be obtained by calling 1-888-407-4747 toll-free in the United States and Canada or, for callers outside the United States and Canada, on a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).

-For additional information, U.S. citizens should consult the Department of State’s Country Specific Information Country Specific Information for Lebanon.
-You can also stay up to date by bookmarking our Bureau of Consular Affairs website, Travel.State.Gov, which also contains current Travel Warnings and Travel Alerts.
-Follow us on Twitter and the Bureau of Consular Affairs page on Facebook
+For additional information, U.S. citizens should consult the Department of State’s Country Specific Information for Lebanon.
+Travelers can also stay up to date by bookmarking our Bureau of Consular Affairs website, Travel.State.Gov, which also contains current Travel Warnings and Travel Alerts.
+Follow us on Twitter and the Bureau of Consular Affairs page on Facebook.